antoinedurr/ScratchXML/getting_started/README.md

 scratch = Scratch(xml='xml/example1.xml')

 # iterate through all the constructs (there will be only one) and print out shot info
-for construct in scratch.constructs: for slot in construct.slots:  # iterate through all the slots
+for construct in scratch.constructs:  # likely to be only one construct if export was 'Timeline' for slot in construct.slots:        # iterate through all the slots
     for shot in slot.shots:           # finally, iterate through all the shots print(f"Shot: {shot.name} slot: {shot.slot} layer: {shot.layer} file: {shot.file}")
 ```

-#### Print shot names and metadata (easier)
+#### Example 2 - Print shot names and metadata (easier)
-There are some convenience methods, e.g. Construct() has a shots() method, so the above could be shortened to:
+There are some convenience methods, e.g. `Construct` has a shots() method, so the above could be shortened to:
 ```
-from scratchXML import Scratch scratch = Scratch(xml='cmd-0.xml')  # read cmd-0.xml and convert into a Scratch() hierarchy timeline = scratch.constructs[0]
-shots = timeline.shots(selected=True) or timeline.shots() # get list of selected shots in timeline, or if no selection, all shots

-for shot in shots: # iterate through all the shots print(f"Shot: {shot.name} ({shot.slot} {shot.layer}) Metadata: {shot.metadata}") # print out metadata for each shot
+for shot in scratch.construct[0].shots():         # iterate through all the shots, assuming a single timeline print(f"Shot: {shot.name} slot: {shot.slot} layer: {shot.layer} file: {shot.file}") # print out shot info pprint.pprint(shot.metadata, sort_dicts=False)  # print out metadata for each shot using `pprint`
 ```

 #### Reverse shot order within slots